H3m0rv1ch1/spookify-ai-The-void/HACKATHON_SUBMISSION.md

 2. **Waveform Visualization** - Creating a real-time oscilloscope that accurately displays sine waves with adjustable parameters required deep Canvas API knowledge and math.

-3. **AI Prompt Engineering** - Getting Gemini to consistently produce high-quality, character-accurate transformations took extensive prompt refinement.
+3. **AI Prompt Engineering** - Getting the AI to consistently produce high-quality, character-accurate transformations took extensive prompt refinement.
 We had to balance creativity with consistency.

 4. **Performance Optimization** - With all the animations, particle effects, and real-time game logic, we had to carefully optimize to maintain 60fps.